GIS Course Descriptions

 Digital data creation involves ways of taking the world that we see around us and representing it in a machine-readable form.
 Global positioning systems (GPS) technology provides a high-tech way of collecting geographic data.
 A hand-held GPS unit in the field receives signals from satellites to determine the latitude, the longitude, and the elevation to within less than one meter of a person's location on the surface of the Earth.
 This technology can be used to build GIS databases for mapping features such as roads, property lines, buildings, wetlands, trees, manhole covers, and a variety of other features.

-Once data are collected, they can be stored in a computer database.
-Users can then retrieve information from the database by making queries.
+Once data are collected, it is stored in a computer database.
+Users can then retrieve selective geospatial information from the database by making queries.
 A water department, for example, interested in preventative maintenance might ask the GIS to identify locations of PVC water pipes that are six inches in diameter and were last maintained prior to 1995.
 The capability to query the GIS database and display the results on a map is a rather simple, yet powerful tool.

 GIS at WKU

-Western Kentucky University's GIS facility provides students with the training to become productive users of GIS technology and it positions WKU to play a constructive role in helping local and regional organizations to plan for a postive future.
+WKU has five certified GIS professionals (GISP) that make up their GIS faculty (click here for more).
+GISPs meet the requirements for today's GIS industry standards in education, contribution, profession, and ethics.
+WKU's GIS facility provides students with training to become productive users of GIS technology and it positions WKU to play a constructive role in helping local and regional organizations to plan for a postive future.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,